spyder-ide/spyder/README.md

 * Cross-platoform way from source

-You can also install Spyder from its zip source package.
-For that you need to download and uncompress the file called `spyder-x.y.z.zip`, which can be found [here](https://github.com/spyder-ide/spyder/releases).
-Then you need to use the integrated `setup.py` script that comes with it and which is based on the Python standard library `distutils` module, with the following command:
+You can install Spyder from its zip source package named `spyder-x.y.z.zip` [here](https://github.com/spyder-ide/spyder/releases).
+Then you need to use standard Python `setup.py` script:

     python setup.py install

-Note that `distutils` does *not* uninstall previous versions of Python
-packages: it simply copies files on top of an existing installation.
+Note that `setup.py` script doens't know how uninstall previous versions of Python packages: it simply copies files on top of an existing installation.
+So the better way is to use `pip` package manager:

-When using this command, it is thus highly recommended to uninstall manually any previous version of Spyder by removing the associated directories ('spyderlib' and 'spyderplugins') from your site-packages directory).
+    pip install .

-From the [Python package index](http://pypi.python.org/pypi), you also may install Spyder *and* upgrade an existing installation using `pip` with this command
+Note the `.` at the end of command. `pip` can also install Spyder from the [Python package index](http://pypi.python.org/pypi) *and* upgrade an existing installation

     pip install --upgrade spyder